Last Revised: January 17, 2018

 - If you provide us feedback or contact us via e-mail, we may collect your name and e-mail address, as well as any other content included in the e-mail, in order to send you a reply.

 - We may collect certain unique identifiers associated with your Google account (e.g., OAuth tokens) after you have approved our permission request(s).
-By providing us with access to your OAuth tokens, we may can access any data that you have granted us permission to access within your Google account.
+By providing us with access to your OAuth tokens, we may access names, email addresses, Google user IDs, and G Suite directory permissions within your Google account.

 - We also collect other types of Personal Data that you provide to Us voluntarily, such as your operating system and version, product registration number, and other requested information if you contact Us via e-mail regarding support for the Service.